 For Te Whatu Ora hospitals seeking a rapid assessment:

 Health sector portal

-If you can access the Connected Health Network, you can use PHARMAC’s Health Sector Portal to make your application.
+If you can access the Connected Health Network, you can use Pharmac’s Health Sector Portal to make the application.

 If you don’t have access to the Connected Health Network.

 - NPPA additional information form [DOC, 174 KB]

 If the full application is over 20 MB, you can still submit the application form through the upload system.
 But send the attachments separately.

 PO Box 10254